BluesClue27/SC4053-Blockchain-Technology/README.md

 That document includes:
 - All 20 test account addresses and private keys
-- 4 recommended testing scenarios (basic, multiple markets, complex, and large-scale)
-- Step-by-step workflow examples
-- Instructions for using accounts as arbitrators or bidders

 **Minimum Requirement:** Import at least 4 more accounts (3 for arbitrators, 1 for placing bets)